SOwOphie/wsedit/README.md

 * `wsedit` may be a bit on the slow side on older systems.
 Use `-b` to disable background rendering, which remedies this for the most part.

-* `wsedit` crashes violently (devastating your terminal in the process, use `reset` to get it back to normal) when opening a binary file.
-I will fix this as soon as I think of a good way to:
-     * detect binary files
-     * behave instead (simply refusing to open is one thing, but being shown a hexdump and eventually even editing files in hex would be much cooler)

 ## Current keybindings (at the moment not to be found anywhere else beside
 `Keymaps.hs`)